2023 Conference Sessions

 Our culture encourages teaching kids confidence around water, without teaching them competence in it.
 In this presentation, we will discuss the different elements of this culture that we believe contribute to young children drowning, why it happens and how to change our culture to make it safer for the most at risk age group for drowning.

-ONLINE WATER SAFETY IS FUN!
+ONLINE WATER SAFETY EDUCATION IS FUN!

 Jessica Brown, Program & Education Director, Colin's Hope